Sanye217/rozo-tap-to-pay/README.md

 # Rozo Tap to Pay
-Crypto native tap to pay between wearable and POS
+Crypto native tap to pay between mobile, wearable, and POS

 ## Overview